-I get the question all the time in my LinkedIn workshops: “How do I let recruiters know I’m not currently working?”
-My answer has been somewhat noncommittal, but folks want potential employer to know their status.
+I get the question all the time in my LinkedIn workshops: “What’s the best way to let employers know I’m looking for work?”
+My answer has been somewhat noncommittal, but some of my clients want potential employer to know their status.

-I give people four options, none of which are entirely optimal:
+Here are five options, none of which are entirely optimal.

 - Leave your most recent employer as current for a short period of time.

 - End the tenure at your previous employer and address this in your Headline.